 Place the cheesecake in an airtight container or cake holder and place it in the fridge.
 Ensure that the cake is on a flat surface or will fall to the side and break.
 It will last for a week in the fridge, but for best results, only take it to cut pieces from it, and do not leave it out for more than 1 hour as it needs to stay cool.

-If you like this oreo cheesecake recipe you must try my delicious frozen strawberry crunch cake recipe.
+If you like this oreo cheesecake recipe you must try my delicious frozen strawberry crunch cake and my no-bake reese's pie recipe.

 👪 Serving size

 So there you have it, the BEST OREO CHEESECAKE from me to you with love.
 This recipe makes 10 servings, and it is simple, delicious, versatile, and, best of all, relatively inexpensive to make.
 Depending on where you shop, you can make it for less than $10 when the Oreos and cream cheese are on offer.

 Give it a whirl, and I promise you will love it and probably make this recipe again and again.
 Also, those Oreo cheesecake variations are perfect for home baking with the kids in the kitchen.
 Anything that involves Oreo cookies is always going to be fun.
 ENJOY!

 Love this dessert recipe?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Try one of my comfort dessert recipes for your next meal!
 And if you have any questions, I'm here to help!